ftsrg/ingraph/README.md

 ## Contributor's Guide

 The ingraph project is implemented in Java, Scala and Xtend.
-We use both Eclipse and IntelliJ for development.
+We use both Eclipse and IntelliJ IDEA for development.

-* IntelliJ IDEA with the [Scala plug-in](https://plugins.jetbrains.com/plugin/?id=1347)
-  * Import using **New** | **Project from Existing Sources...**.
-Untick **Create separate module per source set**.
-  * After importing, add the Scala SDK (version 2.12) to the module.
-(If you did not use Scala before, download it from IntelliJ).
-* [Eclipse Oxygen](http://www.eclipse.org/downloads/packages/release/Oxygen/) with the .
-Do not forget to

 According to our experience, Eclipse has a superior editor for Xtend, while IntelliJ has better support for Scala.

 ### Eclipse